chromaui/chromatic-docs/src/content/notInNavigation/e2e-visual-tests.md

    If your repository already has an associated Chromatic project, you can set up an additional Chromatic project to test the Archive Storybook using the [instructions for monorepo support](monorepos#run-chromatic-for-each-subproject).

-   Otherwise, follow [these sign up instructions](setup#sign-up) to create a new Chromatic project.
+   Otherwise, follow <a href="/docs/setup#sign-up">these sign up instructions</a> to create a new Chromatic project.

    <div class="aside">